-To exercise the option the Company was required to issue \$400,000 in Renegade shares at a 10% discount to the 20 day volume weighted average price on or before February 28, 2019.
-On exercise, the two parties will form a 75:25 exploration joint venture with Zebina free carried until a decision to mine.
-On decision to mine Zebina must contribute its share prorata or dilute to a 1% gross royalty.
+In February 2019, the Company entered into a 75:25 exploration joint venture with Zebina Minerals Pty Ltd ("Zebina"), with Zebina being free carried until a decision to mine.
+On decision to mine Zebina must contribute its share pro-rata or dilute to a 1% gross royalty.